siddharth-maddali/siddharth-maddali.github.io/about.md

 <tr><td class="caption" align="center">Me discovering that I like Matcha green tea ice cream</td></tr>
 </table> -->

-I currently live in Milpitas, CA and I'm a researcher in the semiconductor industry.
+I currently live in Fremont, CA and I'm a researcher in the semiconductor industry.
 If you go back far enough, I'm originally from Bengaluru, India but I've done a bit of bouncing between the south and the west of India while growing up.
 I was born in Bangalore, but grew up in Pune and I've now established roots back in Bengaluru again (yep, the name actually changed in the time that I was gone).